ssbc/patchwork/README.md

 Get an invite, then in `patchwork`: click "+ Join Pub" and paste the invite code.

-This will cause you to follow the Pub and vise versa.
+This will cause you to follow the Pub and vice versa.
 If you haven't synchronized to this social network yet, prepare to wait a few minutes while your local server synchronizes.

 ## Install